A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Introduction

 In the NLSM, it is possible to find a renormalization group scheme where, to an arbitrary order in $\apr$, the QFT sphere partition function is defined to be

 where $V_{\text{gen}}$ is the generalized volume factor \cite{KT:2001,TseytlinPerelmanEntropy2007,Ahmadain:2022tew}.

-In his first-quantized off-shell string theory formalism, Tseytlin breaks the sacred local conformal invariance of \textit{only} the matter part worldsheet NLSM.\footnote{Not all of SL(2,$\mathbb{C}$) is broken though.
-Only local Weyl invariance is broken whereas translation and special conformal symmetries are left intact.
-The $bc$ ghost sector of the off-shell sphere partition function is never deformed away from the CFT in Tseytlin's off-shell formalism.} As a result, all calculable quantities, e.g. correlation functions, in the now worldsheet QFT will depend on the choice of the Weyl frame $\omega$ when the worldsheet metric is expressed as $g_{a b}=e^{2 \omega} \gamma_{a b}$.
+In his first-quantized off-shell string theory formalism, Tseytlin breaks the sacred local conformal invariance of \textit{only} the matter part worldsheet NLSM.
+As a result, all calculable quantities, e.g. correlation functions, in the now worldsheet QFT will depend on the choice of the Weyl frame $\omega(z)$ when the worldsheet metric is expressed as $g_{a b}=e^{2 \omega(z)} \gamma_{a b}$.
 In QFT, breaking a local gauge symmetry is catastrophic since it immediately renders the underlying theory inconsistent.
-But it was shown in \cite{Ahmadain:2022tew} that infinitesimal changes in $\omega$ on the worldsheet are equivalent to field redefinitions in target space, which corresponds to RG flow of the QFT.
-The conceptual foundations of Tseytlin's off-shell formalism and sphere prescriptions proposed in \cite{TSEYTLINMobiusInfinitySubtraction1988,TseytlinTachyonEA2001,APS-ClosedStringTachyons-2001} have been studied, analyzed and generalized in \cite{Ahmadain:2022tew}.
+But it was shown in \cite{Ahmadain:2022tew} that infinitesimal changes in $\omega(z)$ on the worldsheet are equivalent to field redefinitions in target space, which corresponds to RG flow of the QFT.
+The conceptual foundations of Tseytlin's off-shell formalism and sphere prescriptions proposed in \cite{TSEYTLINMobiusInfinitySubtraction1988,TseytlinTachyonEA2001,APS-ClosedStringTachyons-2001} have been studied, analyzed and generalized in \cite{Ahmadain:2022tew, Ahmadain:2024hdp}.

 This is the story in compact spacetime.
 However, in noncompact target spacetime (those with boundaries), there are subtleties \cite{Kraus:noncompactCFT:2002}.
 To begin with, it is not yet known how to use Tseytlin's off-shell sphere prescription \eqref{eq:Z_CFT} to obtain $I_{\text{bdy}}$ directly from the worldsheet \cite{KT:2001}.
 As far as the authors know, there is no consistent way yet to derive or extract the boundary action $I_{\text{bdy}}$ from the worldsheet.